What about healing?

 Since March 2016 a series meetings have been held at St Luke's for those interested in finding out more.
 These meetings have been well attended, and included members from various of the CTNP churches and from further afield.
 During a meeting there is prayer and worship, a short bible study, time for practice and fellowship, and a short presentation and discussion.

-More regularly, there are now healing sessions, as described in the following box.
+More regularly, there are the following healing sessions,

 Notes on healing meetings